≡ Menu

 Total Net Assets

-Liquid assets consist primarily of deposits and cash at bank.
+The PIOF’s liquid assets primarily consist of deposits and cash at bank.

-Therefore, there was a significant rise in liquidity within the Public Islamic Opportunities Fund on a year-on-year basis.
+Therefore, there has been a significant rise in liquidity within the Public Islamic Opportunities Fund in the past 3 years.

 Top 10 Equities – Malaysia